la2050/archive/_projects/2015/kipp-kids-indoor-play-park.md

     and Alpha Phi receiving about $3000 for their contribution to the project.
     I anticipate need the bulk of the grant money to purchase equipment and any other start up costs for the project (like staff fees).
-  'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': >-
-    I think this project will cost the full $100,000.
-This amount will include the planning, implementation, managing, and evaluation of the project.
-It will also include City costs to support such a program as long as it can before it can be left up to each park to find funding to self-sustain the program.
-  'Please include a detailed budget of how you will use $100,000 to implement this project.': "The estimated budget for this project is as follows: \r\n\r\n$2000 = Playa Vista Moms Group\r\n$2000 = Women In Leisure Services\r\n$3000 = Alpha Phi Fraternity\r\n$43,000 = Staff Fees\r\n$40,000 = Equipment Fees\r\n$10,000 = Miscellaneous Fees (research, potential partners, cleaning fees, permit fees, unforeseen costs)"
   How do you plan to scale the success of your proposal?: >-
     I plan to review all forms of evaluation and personally involve my friends, family and myself with the project.
 In working with the City of LA's